Oman Super Cup: Controversies

-and Sultan Qaboos Cup champions, Al-Oruba SC decided to pull out of the 2015 Oman Super Cup, citing non-payment of dues by the Oman Football Association and a late release of its players from national and army team camps as the main reasons behind the club's decision to pull out.
-On 21 August 2015, Fanja was declared the winner of the Super Cup after its opponent, Al-Oruba, as expected failed to turn up for the match.
+and Sultan Qaboos Cup champions, Al-Oruba SC announced pulling out of the 2015 Oman Super Cup, citing non-payment of dues by the Oman Football Association and a late release of its players from national and army team camps as the main reasons.
+On 21 August 2015, Fanja was declared the winner of the Super Cup after its opponent, Al-Oruba, did not show up for the match in accordance with their August 19 announcement.